 1 Week Prior: Work on the Weeds

 It’s a simple place to start but we want these prickly house mates removed before we proceed any further.
 Start by identifying the weeds in your lawn an applying a suitable herbicide.
-Turf control is a broad spectrum herbicide which isn’t damaging to your lawn but is tocommon broadleaf weeds like clover and bindii.
+Bow & Arrow is a broad spectrum herbicide which isn’t damaging to your lawn but is damaging to common broadleaf weeds like clover and bindii.
 Do you need advice on the correct herbicide, so you don’t kill the grass as well?
 Reach out and give us a call.

 Mow the Lawn